julzaza/wildwitchherbs/_posts/2025-07-12-top-fertility-herbs.md

 ---

-Fertility has always been a sacred mystery—one woven with the threads of moon cycles, soil magic, and the whispering spirits of plants. **For centuries, witches, midwives, and herbalists turned to nature to guide life into being**.
+Fertility has always been a sacred mystery, one woven with the threads of moon cycles, soil magic, and the whispering spirits of plants. **For centuries, witches, midwives, and herbalists turned to nature to guide life into being**.
 These herbs are omens, offerings, and allies in the ancient rites of creation.

 For a deep dive into sex specific human fertility, see:
 - **[Fertility Herbs for Women](/fertility-herbs-for-women-old-world/)**